-The journal aims to provide a platform for authors and topics which might not otherwise be published.
-Contributions will be reviewed by members of the Editorial Panel, who are drawn from or appointed by the Committee.
-Authors are invited to contact the Editor for further details with their proposals before committing themselves.
+All contributions are peer reviewed by reviewers chosen by the Editorial Panel, who are drawn from or appointed by the Committee.
+Intending authors are invited to contact the General Editor before committing themselves.

 Back numbers are available from Volume 27 for 2003-4 onwards, for £25.00 posted to UK addresses, £27.50 to the rest of Europe and £30.00 to the rest of the world.
 Copies of individual articles are available for £2.00 per page with a minimum order price of £15.00.
 Complete sets of back numbers are also available for new subscribing institutions.

 Requests for back numbers or copies of articles and requests from institutions to become subscribers should be directed via the form on the contacts page.

 Download a searchable pdf list of Transactions here and use your pdf viewer to search.
 Please note that abstracts are included for Volume 27 onwards.

 Volume 40: 2018

 The Chester Historic Town Study and Conservation Action Programme